psaxioti/OpenTRIM/doc/FlightPath.md

 > - $p = p_{max}\sqrt{u_2}$
 > - Propagate particle by $x$

-Although here we need 2 random numbers instead of 1 in the MH/SRIM algorithm, the penalty is not so high since no outcome is discarded.
+Although here we need 2 random numbers instead of 1 in the MW/SRIM algorithm, the penalty is not so high since all outcomes are valid (in M&W algorithm some events are discarted).

-An advantage of this method is that the average mfp of the simulated ions is exactly $\ell$, which in the MH algorithm is not true.
-This permits to set a particular value for the mfp, which can be useful, e.g., when simulating thin targets (setting $\ell \ll d$ ensures scattering in the target)
+An advantage of this method is that the average mfp of the simulated ions is exactly $\ell$, which in the MW algorithm is not true.
+This permits us to preset a value for the mfp.
+This can be useful, e.g., when simulating thin targets (setting $\ell \ll d$ ensures scattering in the target)

 ## Criteria for setting $p_{max}$, $\sigma_0$ and $\ell$